Why Coding Assessments are an Essential Hiring Tool

 The value of an ATS, especially when managing multiple vacancies or when multiple individuals are involved in the hiring process, cannot be overstated.

-Geektastic is currently integrated with Greenhouse, Workable, Lever
+Geektastic is currently integrated with Greenhouse, Workable and Lever

 LinkedIn - LinkedIn is the go-to place for many when hiring.
 First, it’s an excellent place to search for candidates.
 With some simple searches, you can find your top prospects and inMail or connect with them to discuss your role.
 You can also see who you know that is connected to them.
 This can be an excellent way to secure an introduction.